Believe-Myself/Believe-Myself/README.md

 ### Hi guys! 👋

+- 🌱 I’m currently learning at Chinese University of Geoscienses

 <!--
 **Believe-Myself/Believe-Myself** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.